latifyildirim/DevOps_Projects/505-microservices-ci-cd-pipeline/README.md

 spec:
   tls:
   - hosts:
-    - petclinic.clarusway.us
+    - petclinic.begis.link
     secretName: petclinic-tls
 ```

-* Check and verify that the TLS(SSL) certificate created and successfully issued to `petclinic.clarusway.us` by checking URL of `https://petclinic.clarusway.us`
+* Check and verify that the TLS(SSL) certificate created and successfully issued to `petclinic.begis.link` by checking URL of `https://petclinic.begis.link`

 * Commit the change, then push the tls script to the remote repo.